 - 1. Students involved in acquiring manufacturing skills must have balanced knowledge of theory as well as practice. - 2.
 Imparts basic knowledge of various tools and their use in different sections of manufacture such as fitting, carpentry, tin smithy, moulding, casting, welding, electrical wiring, PCB work on electronic circuits and practice with machine shop tools &equipment's.

 After successful completion of the course, the students will be able to

-1. Identify different manufacturing processes which are commonly employed in the industry to fabricate components using different materials.
+1. will gain knowledge of the different manufacturing processes which are commonly employed in the industry to fabricate components using different materials.

 Lectures and Videos: [10 hours]